-- Attend all lessons - Be punctual at all times - Attend tutor times (including one-to-ones) and assemblies - Telephone the Sixth Form absence line, ext 5741, before 9.00am on the day of any unexpected absence leaving a clear message to include name, tutor group and reason for absence.
-For Year 12s the call must be made by the student's parent/carer.
-Year 13s are able to self-certify but must follow the same

-- procedure.
-All students are expected to also email their tutor and teachers of the classes they are missing to obtain the work - Routine medical, dentist and optician appointments should be made outside of the school day.
+- Attend and be punctual to all lessons, tutor times (including one-to-ones), assemblies, timetabled Private Study Sessions and Enrichment (Year 12) - Telephone the Sixth Form absence line, ext 5741, before 9.00am on the day of any unexpected absence leaving a clear message to include name, tutor group and reason for absence.
+For Year 12 students the call must be made by the student's parent/carer.
+Year 13 students are able to self-certify but must follow the same procedure.
+Please be aware that in the case of Year 13 students, we may make contact with home to discuss an absence.
+All students are expected to also email their tutor and teachers of the classes they are missing to obtain the work - Routine medical, dentist and optician appointments should be made outside of the school day, where possible.
 Planned absences (for hospital appointments, Open Days etc) must be authorised prior to the day of absence using the appropriate form and work collected from teachers - Provide a Medical Certificate for absences of more than 5 consecutive school days - Paid employment should not take place during the school day and over the course of the week should not exceed 12 hours in total

 All students should be striving for 97% attendance.
 It is important to understand that if a student's attendance falls below this level their progress will be adversely affected.
-A level of absence which is cause for concern may trigger a meeting with parents/carers and could result in the student being required to pay for examination entries.
-Parents/Carers will be contacted if there is a concern about attendance.
+A pattern of absence over time which is cause for concern (below 85%) may trigger a meeting with parents/carers and will result in a series of interventions from the Sixth Form team.